jamie/blog.tracefunc.com/source/about.html.md

 title: About Me
 ---

-My name's Jamie Macey, and while I'm originally from Nanaimo, BC, I've been in the Toronto area since late 2007.
+My name's Jamie Macey.
+I'm a senior software engineer with almost 15 years experience in the Ruby and Rails ecosystems, largely on the back-end.
+For more details, see my [resume](/static/jamie-macey/).

+Husband, father, gamer, and all-around geek.
+Ask about my latest 3d print, or toy software project.

+&nbsp;